Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 The city of Coral Gables is located just four miles away from Miami.

-Coral Gables is a beautiful planned community designed in the Mediterranean Revival style of architecture.
+Coral Gables boasts stunning Mediterranean Revival style of architecture.

-It is most famous for the impressive Venetian Pool.
-This magnificent public pool was built in the 1920s in an abandoned old coral rock quarry.
+It is most famous for the impressive Venetian Pool, built in 1920s, in an abandoned coral rock quarry.

 The Venetian Pool caters to hundreds of visitors every day!